 - Systems and Networking

 - MS in Computer Science, Budapest University of Technology and Economics

-Triet Vo-Huu is a Assistant Research Professor in the College of Computer and Information Science at Northeastern University.
+Triet Vo-Huu is a Assistant Research Professor in the Khoury College of Computer Sciences at Northeastern University.
 Triet earned his PhD in computer science from Northeastern University.
 While his research focuses on the security of wireless communications and networks, Triet is also interested in researching user privacy in mobile and cloud applications.

 - Hometown: Ho Chi Minh City, Vietnam

 What are the specifics of your graduate education?

 Wireless networks, wireless communications, security and user privacy.

 What are your research interests?

 My research interests are the security of wireless communications and networks, with a focus on countermeasures against jamming threats ranging from high power attacks to rate adaptation and multi-carrier jamming attacks.
 I am also interested in user privacy in mobile and cloud applications.

 What’s one problem you’d like to solve with your research?